Payment screening

 Payment (outbound transaction)

-In cases where funds are paid by a user, the beneficiary (the recipient of the transaction) should be added to the receiver_config
+In cases where funds are paid by a user, the beneficiary (the recipient of the transaction) should be added to the receiver_config.
+The nature of the transaction can be captured using the action_type field.

 "payment_screening": {